 Another piece of the puzzle is that most physicians get, at best, surface-level training in dealing with hormonal problems in menopause.
 Any MD that has more than this level of knowledge has most likely sought it out on his/her own.
-There is a growing number of hormone specialists who are operating “wellness clinics” in the US.
+Meanwhile, a growing number of hormone specialists are operating “wellness clinics” in the US.
 These practices cater to cash-paying women who want hormone replacement.
 And they make big bucks.
 But what’s missing here is a focus on the whole picture of a WOMAN’S HEALTH.

-Put Your Big-Girl Panties On
+Put on Your Big-Girl Panties

-Finally, what’s lacking when it comes to women getting the care they need is having the courage to speak up and advocate for themselves.
+Finally, what’s lacking when it comes to women getting the care they need is the courage to speak up and advocate for themselves.
 Not only am I passionate about caring for my clients, I’m also fired up about teaching women how to put their big-girl panties on and have a conversation about what they want when it comes to their bodies.

 As a pharmacist, I KNOW I get treated differently by providers because I know what questions to ask and have already done my research.
 That’s one of the perks of being in school forever.